 - a.
-Level and elements of remuneration for each chief officer (for Southend Council this is defined as Chief Executive, Directors and Heads of Service). - b.
-The remuneration of the Council's lowest paid employees. - The relationship between the remuneration of the Council's chief officers and others. - d.
+Level and elements of remuneration for each chief officer (for Southend Council this is defined as Chief Executive, Deputy Chief Executives and Directors). - b.
+The remuneration of the Council's lowest paid employees. - c.
+The relationship between the remuneration of the Council's chief officers and others. - d.
 Other specific aspects of chief officer's remuneration; remuneration on recruitment, increases and additions to remuneration, use of performance related pay and bonuses, termination payments and transparency.